patricklafrance/wmfnext-shell/README.md

 - Cross application messaging
 - Logging
 - Failures isolation
-- Module development in isolation
+- Development of modules in isolation

 ## 🎉 Examples

 - [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) is an example of an host application.
-The repository also include a static module example
+The repository also includes a static module example
 - [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) is an example of a remote module

 ## 🤘 Installation